FOREX-Dollar rebounds from 2-year trough on Fed view | Business

 FOREX-Dollar rebounds from 2-year trough on Fed view

-The jump following the release of the Fed minutes on Wednesday was the dollar's biggest single-day rise since early June, according to Refinitiv data.
-"Yesterday did see a large reversal of some of the recent weakness with the dollar index bouncing back," Deutsche Bank strategists commented in their morning note.
+But with short bets approaching historical extremes and a resurgence of COVID-19 cases in Europe, investors are turning less bearish on the greenback.
+Deutsche Bank analysts said the recent rise of the euro against the dollar was probably running out of steam.

+"With EURUSD having (nearly just) reached our 1.20 target earlier this week we now favour taking profit and see a more balanced outlook as we approach September", they told their clients.
+In a similar move last week, HSBC foreign exchange strategists had also said they didn't believe the dollar's weakness would persist much further.

 Speculation has been rife that the Fed will adopt an average inflation target, and seek to push inflation above 2% to make up for years it has run below, or look to cap government bond yields as part of a broader policy review.
-The minutes were vague on the matters and merely said "a number" of Fed members thought it would be helpful to make a revised statement on its policy strategy at some point, without providing details or timing.

-But for many analysts, the main takeaways were obvious.
-"Overall, the picture should be clear: the economy is in serious difficulty due to the virus; the Fed is not going to raise rates for a long, long time; and at some point it will make that clear with a new set of targets, goals, and strategy (...)", wrote Michael Every, a strategist at Rabobank.
+But with the minutes vague on these matters, dollar bears took the signal that the dollar selling may be overdone for now and resumed selling the euro and the Aussie.

 - READ MORE ON: